cbg-ethz/pybda/docs/source/index.rst

 Welcome to ``koios``.

-``koios`` is a Python command line tool for analysis of big biological data sets.
+``koios`` is a Python library and command line tool for big data analytics and machine learning scaling to tera byte sized data sets.

-It supports machine learning for big data sets that scale up to tera byte sizes.
-``koios`` uses Apache Spark's DataFrame API and MLLib which, if developed against, automatically distributes data to the nodes of a high-performance cluster and does the computations in parallel.
-In addition we use Snakemake to automatically schedule pipelines of jobs.
+In order to make koios scale to big data sets, we use Apache [Spark]_'s DataFrame API which, if developed against, automatically distributes data to the nodes of a high-performance cluster and does the computation of expensive machine learning tasks in parallel.

-Sofar ``koios`` supports
+For scheduling, koios uses [Snakemake]_ to automatically execute pipelines of jobs.
+In particular, koios will first build a DAG of methods/jobs you want to execute in succession (e.g. dimensionality reduction into clustering) and then compute every method by traversing the DAG.
+In the case of a successful computation of a job, koios will write results and plots, and create statistics.
+If one of the jobs fails koios will report where and which method failed
+(owing to Snakemake's scheduling) such that the same pipeline can effortlessly be continued from where it failed the last time.

+Sofar ``koios`` supports several methods from [MLLib]_ and some that have been developed from scratch to scale to big data settings:

 * dimensionality reduction using PCA, factor analysis and kPCA,
 * clustering using k-means and Gaussian mixture models,
 * supervised learning using generalized linear regression models, random forests and gradient boosting.

-The library is actively developed and will add new features in a timely fashion.
+The package is actively developed and will add new features in a timely fashion.
 If you want to you can also contribute:
 `fork us on GitHub <https://github.com/cbg-ethz/biospark>`_.

 Dependencies